Skip to main content

 Frequently Asked Questions

-A: Yes.
+Yes.
 SD cards fail.
-It is not a matter of "if", but "when".
+It's not a matter of "if," but "when."
 Losing a client's wedding photos is a career-ending event.
 Redundancy is your insurance.

-A: Use them for backups only.
-Generic batteries often report battery life inaccurately, dying suddenly from "30%".
+Use them for backups only.
+Generic batteries often report battery life inaccurately, dying suddenly from "30%."
 Stick to OEM (Canon/Sony) for your primary power.